-On March 14, 2019, the Company closed a non-brokered private placement of 9,827,589 Contact Shares (the "March Private Placement"), at a price of \$0.29 per Contact Share (the "Placement Price") for proceeds of \$2,850,001 (Note 9(b)(i)).
-Each Contact Share was accompanied by one right (a "Private Placement Right"), which, subject to the rules and limitations of the TSXV, shall automatically convert to additional Contact Shares without the payment of additional consideration, upon the earlier of:
+On March 14, 2019, the Company closed a non-brokered private placement of 9,827,589 Contact Shares (the "March Private Placement") at a price of \$0.29 per Contact Share (the "Initial Placement Price") for proceeds of \$2,850,001 (Note 9(b)(iii)).
+Each Contact Share was accompanied by one right (a "Private Placement Right"), which, subject to the rules and limitations of the TSXV, was automatically convertible to a certain number of additional Contact Shares without the payment of additional consideration, upon the earlier of:

-- (a) the closing of a public offering registered or qualified under the Securities Act of 1933, as amended (the "Securities Act") (a "Qualified Offering"); - (b) a Change of Control of Contact Gold; or - (c) one year following the closing date of the March Private Placement ("Time Deadline"), for that number of additional Contact Shares determined as follows:
+- (a) the closing of a public offering registered or qualified under the Unites States' Securities Act of 1933, as amended (the "Securities Act") (a "Qualified Offering"); - (b) a Change of Control of Contact Gold; or - (c) one year following the closing date of the March Private Placement ("Time Deadline").